Chemical Protective Gloves

 Breakthrough Time: The elapsed time between initial contact of the chemical on the glove surface and the analytical detection on the inside of the glove.
 Typically expressed as a greater than symbol (>), the example shows the test was run for 480 minutes and then stopped.
 This may also be expressed as "ND" for none detected.

 Degradation: A change in one or more of the physical properties of a glove due to contact with a chemical.
-Can appear as a swelling, softening, shrinkage or cracking of the material.
+This can appear as a swelling, softening, shrinkage or cracking of the material.
 Rating example is "E" for excellent, meaning the glove has little or no signs of degradation when exposed to the challenge chemical.
 A good degradation rating does not guarantee an acceptable breakthrough time.

 Permeation Rate: The rate at which a chemical passes through a glove material.
 This process involves absorption on the glove surface, the diffusion of the chemical through the material and the desorption on the glove's inside surface.
 This is a complex measurement - micrograms per square centimeter per minute (µg/cm2/min).
 This measurement is also limited to the "LDL" or Lower Detection Limit of the equipment used.
-The example given is .001, but is sometimes expressed as "E" or "P" for excellent or poor.
+The permeation rate in the example given is .001, but is sometimes expressed as "E" or "P" for excellent or poor.

 Another factor to consider is chemical combinations.
 Glove permeation guides generally list test data for pure chemicals only—not mixtures—because combining chemicals can change their physical properties and permeation rates.
 In the non-mandatory Appendix B to the personal protective equipment rule, OSHA recommends the following:

 “11(c) For mixtures and formulated products, (unless specific test data are available), a glove should be selected on the basis of the chemical component with the shortest breakthrough time, since it is possible for solvents to carry active ingredients through polymeric materials.”